Poetry for Python dependencies management

 - It must fit into a Docker-based workflow while still being easy to use in a development environment.

 - It must permit reproducible builds.
-We must be able to checkout the source code at a specific version and build the app as it was released this day with the exact same versions of the packages.
+We must be able to checkout the source code at a specific version and build the app as it was released this day with the exact same versions of all the packages.

 - Bonus point if it can export to the requirements.txt format for compatibility.